wysaid/android-gpuimage-plus/README.md

 export CGE_USE_VIDEO_MODULE=1
 $NDK/ndk-build
 ```
 Note that the generated file "libFaceTracker.so" is not necessary.
-So just drop remove this file if you don't want any feature with it.
+So just remove this file if you don't want any feature with it.

 ## Manual ##